Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 This is what voltage in an AC circuit looks like compared to voltage in a DC circuit:

-If a DC cable is subject to a fault, the continuous steady stream of electricity is harder to stop, unlike AC voltage which switches between positive and negative 50 times a second (50Hz), making it easier to isolate any arc faults.
+When DC cabling faults, the continuous steady stream of electricity is harder to stop, unlike AC voltage which switches between positive and negative 50 times a second (50Hz), making it safer to isolate any arc faults.

 This safety advantage is why AC is widely used for electricity in buildings worldwide, including Australia.